-In areas of the reactor building where heavy water systems are located, a Closed Cycle Vapours Recovery System recovers the majority of released tritium vapours.
+In areas of the reactor building where heavy water systems are located, a Closed Cycle Vapors Recovery System recovers the majority of released tritium vapors.

-All potentially contaminated exhausted air is routed to the exhaust stack, which discharge it.
+All potentially contaminated air is routed to the exhaust stack, for discharge.

 b) The Aqueous Liquid Radioactive Waste System